Site icon Yellowfin BI

 Most importantly, we have created a clean boundary.
 PostgreSQL remains the source of truth.
 Yellowfin becomes the storytelling layer.

-In the next step, we will use this View to build the first charts from the dashboard and show how NLQ fits naturally into the experience, rather than feeling bolted on.
+In the next step, we will use this View to build the first charts from the dashboard and show how NLQ fits naturally into the experience.

 Step 3: Build the first charts and let NLQ do what it’s good at